project-ncl/gradle-manipulator/CONTRIBUTING.md

 gradle clean publishToMavenLocal -x test -x functionalTest
 ```

-You may run only certain tests, e.g., the tests in a class named `TestClass`, using
+You may run only certain tests (e.g., the tests in a class named `TestClass`) using

 ```
 gradle test --tests TestClass